-Georgie is the President of the Public Sector Consortium which is a non-profit organization dedicated to assisting leaders create and sustain high performance public sector organizations.
-A primary focus of the work is to “reinvent the practice of public leadership for the public good.”
-The goal is to provide access to high quality, relevant, management and leadership learning opportunities.
+Georgie is the President of the Public Sector Consortium which is a non-profit organization dedicated to assisting leaders create and sustain high-performance public-sector organizations.
+A primary focus of the work is the reinvention of the practice of leadership for the public good.
+The goal is to provide access to leaders at all levels of public service to the highest quality management and leadership learning available.
 The work of the Consortium includes formal learning programs that are rooted in the practices of Organizational Learning, Facilitative Leadership and Sustainable Leadership practices.
-The Consortium also includes an ongoing Community of Practice which meets monthly as well as consulting/coaching support.
+The Consortium also includes an ongoing Community of Practice which meets monthly and consulting/coaching support.

 Georgie served as the Director of Workforce Development for the New England Office of the Environmental Protection Agency.
 In this role she worked to develop cutting-edge learning opportunities, incentive award programs, performance systems and workforce development plans.

 She has extensive experience in working with organizations to design learning programs, executive retreats and organizational interventions.
 She conducted the ongoing leadership and management training for E.P.A. supervisors for over ten years.
 She has worked with senior executives to help them align their workforce development plans with their strategic goals and outcomes.

 Georgie is committed to the development of public sector leaders who are interested in both learning and action as the keys to better serve their workforce and the public good.
 In addition to her role as the Director of the Public Sector Consortium, Georgie has served as a program manager, designer, and faculty for the Consortium’s Formal Leadership Curriculum for nine years.
 The program provides public sector leaders (federal, state, local and public education) with access to formal learning courses, expert trainers, consultants, researchers, publications and an ongoing Community of Practice.